KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/antara.md

 ## Antara Integration Layer

-The third and final layer of Komodo’s Antara Framework is the Integration Layer, which consists of an open API and a selection of white label applications to accelerate development.
+The third and final layer of Komodo’s Antara Framework is the Integration Layer, which consists of an open API and a selection of white-label applications to accelerate development.

 Each Antara Module activated on a Smart Chain provides a number of remote procedure calls (RPC).
 Each individual call executes a different process and offers a unique functionality.
 Together, these RPCs from all of the the Antara Modules make up the open API.